openstack/glance-specs/specs/2023.2/approved/glance/new-location-info-apis.rst

 disallowed.
 This is done in order to prevent malicious users from modifying the image location again and again since the location added for the first time is the correct one as far as Glance is concerned.

+We will also introduce a new configuration parameter ``do_secure_hash`` on the glance side which will tell the API if we want to do the hash calculation or not.
+This will be useful in cases when nova, cinder etc, adds a location in glance since glance does not calculate the hash and checksum automatically in these cases.
+The value of ``do_secure_hash`` will be ``True`` by default.

+After nova or cinder send a request for adding a location for the VM snapshot or upload volume case respectively and ``do_secure_hash`` is ``True``, glance will start a background process that will calculate the hash of the image.
+Unless we have ``validation_data`` (in the request body) to be verified, image will be set to ``active`` state after registering the location even if the hash calculation is ongoing in the background.
+This is done so that the image can be used to create instances and bootable volumes instantly after we've registered the location and not wait for the hash calculation since it is a long running task.
+After the hash calculation completes, image properties will be updated with the ``checksum``, ``os_hash_algo`` and ``os_hash_value`` values.

+Following are the cases of image transition with different values of ``do_secure_hash`` and ``validation_data``:

+* ``do_secure_hash`` is ``True`` and ``validation_data`` is not None:

+  Image transition: (queued, importing, active)

+  In this case the consumer provides the hash values for validation and hash is calculated by glance.
+  An example of this case will be providing validation_data for HTTP store.
+  Here image hash will be calculated and verified before setting image to active state.

+* ``do_secure_hash`` is ``True`` and ``validation_data`` is None:

+  Image transition: (queued, active)

+  In this case validation data will not be provided by the consumer but hash is calculated by glance.
+  Examples of this case will be when nova snapshots an instance or cinder uploads a volume to image.
+  Here image hash calculation will be done and updated after setting image to active state.
+  This is a tricky case because the consumer will have no idea if the ``active`` image will ever have a hash value or not and if it should wait for the hash to be populated in the image or not.
+  To handle this, we will set the ``os_hash_algo`` value in the image properties so the consumer will know that hash calculation is ongoing for this image and the hash will be populated here.
+  Here are the following cases:

+  * ``active`` image and no ``os_hash_algo``: This image will not have hash value populated.
+  * ``active`` image and has ``os_hash_algo``:  Poll for ``active`` image status and ``os_hash_algo`` until you get ``os_hash_value``.
+    Polling for ``active`` image status is optional since the image gets active when ``validation_data`` is not provided and hash calculation is ongoing in the background i.e. this case.
+The ``os_hash_algo`` value will be popped if hash calculation fails.

+* ``do_secure_hash`` is ``False`` and ``validation_data`` is not None:

+  Image transition: (queued, active)

+  In this case validation data will be provided by the consumer and hash is not calculated by glance.
+  An example of this case will be providing validation_data for HTTP store.
+  Here image hash will not be calculated and verified but directly set to image with values provided by the user.

+* ``do_secure_hash`` is ``False`` and ``validation_data`` is None:

+  Image transition: (queued, active)

+  In this case validation data will not be provided by the consumer and hash is not calculated by glance.
+  This can happen for all cases.
+  Here hash value won't be set in the image.

+If the hash calculation fails, we will add a retry mechanism that will reinitiate the task.
+We will add a new configuration option ``http_retries`` with a default value of ``3`` i.e. the hash calculation will be executed maximum 3 times by default if the first and second tries fail.
+If after all the retries, the hash calculation still fails, we will not update the hash and checksum values and image will stay in ``active`` state.

 End-user access to image locations via the Image API is no longer necessary.
 Since Train, Glance has multiple stores support, and we have added API calls